localhop/Caboose/README.md

-# Caboose
+# LocalBooty
-The back-end code for localhop

-###Tech Stack:
-- Node.js Server
-- MySQL database
+Because it's all about the back-end